-

 5 |

 Course description: This is a peer-assisted learning module.
 It focuses on an educational approach to learning called Philosophy for Children (P4C).
 P4C is a form of inquiry-based learning that encourages critical thinking through democratic dialogue.
 It is a pedagogy that helps to foster critical, creative, and caring thinking skills amongst all types of learners.
 Through this internationally practised pedagogy, groups of learners become ‘communities of inquiry’, tackling philosophical questions they themselves identify and formulate.
 Through thinking together, these communities learn to challenge assumptions, give reasons, and cultivate their critical thinking skills.
 The module will provide students with a theoretical introduction to the P4C pedagogy, the opportunity to experience the pedagogy as members of a community of inquiry, and the skills needed to become a P4C facilitator.
-Students will develop their own facilitation practice by delivering P4C workshops (in teams) to groups of NUIG first-year philosophy students on campus at NUIG.
+Students will develop their own facilitation practice by delivering P4C workshops (in teams) to groups of NUIG first-year philosophy students on campus at University of Galway.

 Prerequisites: